-Here in California we have two distinct allergy seasons.
+Here in California, we have two distinct allergy seasons.
 One in the spring and one in the fall.
 Spring allergies seem to begin when the first daffodil blooms and since the shift in weather, it’s getting earlier and earlier.
 This year the first daffodil bloomed on February 2nd!
 Fall allergies are triggered by the Santa Ana winds and last a good six weeks until the weather cools down, just in time for holiday viruses.
-If only there was a way to nip allergies in the bud!
+If only there was a way to treat allergies naturally and nip them in the bud!

 I like to draw out a diagram for my patients to help them understand how their body reacts to allergens.

-A normal healthy reaction to the foreign matter you just inhaled is for the Mast Cells to engulf it, like little PacMen.
+A normal healthy reaction to the foreign matter you just inhaled is for the Mast Cells to engulf it.
+Lke little PacMen.
 Then the Mast Cells travel to the Spleen and dump their load and go back to patrol their territory.

 The Spleen takes the information from what the Mast Cells left and communicates to the Thymus that the body is being attacked by germs, allergens etc.